THE REALITY BEHIND (SOME) AUDITIONS

 As much as Michaela wanted this role, we had to step back and be thankful for the opportunity to audition.
 Above all, trust that the right role at the right time would be.

 In the meantime, she continued to do all the other things she likes to do outside of acting.
-Dance, dance rehearsals, possibly a trip to Mississippi for the weekend, have fun with friends the last week of school, etc.
+Dance, dance rehearsals, possibly a trip to Mississippi for the weekend, have fun with friends, enjoy the last week of school events, etc.

 When the week went by and it was a few days from when filming was scheduled to begin, we knew there would be no way we would hear further about this role.
 Off to Mississippi they went (Michaela and dad) to work on the lake house.